JimHagan/nr-data-tools/README.md

 > **Companion Resources:** These tools provide the "why" behind the "what" found in the [Data Ingest Baseline Dashboard](https://onenr.io/0BQ19gmVlQx) and the [Data Ingest Breakdown Dashboard](https://onenr.io/0gR79Xl70Qo).

 ### Useful AI Prompts
-Copy and paste this prompt into an LLM along with your `output.MD` file:
+Copy and paste this prompt into your company's approved LLM along the `stdout` dump from `nr-telemetry-analyzer`:
 > "As an expert-level Site Reliability Engineer (SRE) and FinOps (Cloud Cost) analyst, your job is to analyze a statistical summary from a log sample and provide a natural language summary.
 First, describe the infrastructure and application stack you can infer from the attributes.
 Second, identify specific, actionable anomalies related to cost, performance, or security.
 Cite the log evidence (e.g., messages, attributes) from the summary in your analysis.
 Format your response in clean markdown."

 ---